ballerina-platform/module-ballerina-constraint/ballerina/Module.md

 | `any[]`                           | `@constraint:Array`  | `length`, `minLength`, `maxLength`                                                                                     |
 | `constraint:Date`                 | `@constraint:Date`   | `option` - `PAST` or `FUTURE` or `PAST_OR_PRESENT` or `FUTURE_OR_PRESENT`                                              |

-The following example demonstrates how to apply constraint annotations to Ballerina types.
+The following example demonstrates how to apply constraint annotations to types.

 ```ballerina
 @constraint:String { pattern: re `^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\\.[a-zA-Z]{2,}$` }